coppetti/ch-assessment/README.md

 + Mistakes Happem:
 In the case of any mistake, you can reset (remove all nodes and relatiuonships) the db with: `MATCH (n) DETACH DELETE n`

+## Still have issues?
+Do not mind to contact: matheuscoppetti@gmail.com